bigfix/developer.bigfix.com/site/reference/types/registry-key.md

 # driver key of &lt;registry key&gt; : registry key

 Normally used as a property of a device key.
-Looks up the value of &amp;quot;Driver&amp;quot; of the key provided to indirectly return another key corresponding to HKEY_LOCAL_MACHINE\System\CurrentControlSet\ Services\Class\&amp;lt;value of Driver&amp;gt;.
+Looks up the value of "Driver" of the key provided to indirectly return another key corresponding to HKEY_LOCAL_MACHINE\System\CurrentControlSet\ Services\Class\&lt;value of Driver&lt;.

 # key &lt;string&gt; of &lt;registry key&gt; : registry key